dread-python-matt/Communicator/README.md

-# Komunikator — LAN Peer‑to‑Peer Messenger
+# Communicator — LAN Peer‑to‑Peer Messenger

 > A Windows desktop instant‑messaging application that lets two or more computers on the
 > same local network chat directly over **UDP**, with conversation history persisted locally